 Scotland has 25% of Europe’s total tidal energy potential, 25% of total wind energy potential and 10% of total wave energy potential.
 This has the power to reindustrialise Scotland bringing more jobs and greater prosperity.
 Key examples include the Pentland Firth – the Saudi Arabia of renewable tidal energy – and the Moray Firth - a substantial offshore wind energy project.
 Small scale and often community owned renewable projects also have huge potential to provide low cost energy to revitalise Scotland’s rural communities.

 9) Scotland is one of the top UK locations for inward investment

 Inward investment into Scotland’s economy has hit a 15 year high.
 Last year Ernst & Young ranked Scotland as the most popular UK destination for global investment outside of London.
 Scotland secured 11% of all UK Foreign and Direct Investment despite being only 8.4% of the UK population.
 The report confirmed that far from uncertainty over Scotland referendum causing a slow down in inward investment that “it seemed to have the opposite effect”.
-A combination of lower corporation tax combined with a raft of other economic measures such as significant government investment in fast growing sectors should ensure FDI continues to be a strong contributor to Scotland’s economy.
+A combination of tax incentives combined with a raft of other economic measures such as significant government investment in fast growing sectors should ensure FDI continues to be a strong contributor to Scotland’s economy.
 Indeed evidence suggests that newly independent nations enjoy significantly increased FDI.

 10) An independent Scotland can support Scottish business in tax, regulation, the labour market, innovation and global exports